edoelas/agdb/_posts/2021-06-06-About-easy-to-implement-accesibility.md

 Where $u$ is ${R}$, ${G}$, or ${B}$.

 **There must be an easier way...** Yes, there is the [WebAIM](https://webaim.org/resources/contrastchecker/) website, which calculates all of this automatically.
 It also gives you examples of how different text sizes would look with those colours.
 If you are working with web technologies, I recommend you to use the [Stark](https://www.getstark.co/) google chrome extension, which allows you to select text from any web and it will extract the colours and calculate everything.
-It can simulate vision problems on the entire website.
+It can simulate vision problems on the entire website too.

 Okay, so now we know how to calculate the contrast, but how much is enough contrast?
 The [Web Accessibility Initiative](https://www.w3.org/WAI/) stipulates how much is the minimum and the enhanced color contrast in their [reference document](https://www.w3.org/WAI/WCAG21/quickref/?versions=2.0&col_overview#contrast-minimum).
 Consider that this was thought for web, but those numbers should work fine for video games.